Our audit approach

 Our Next Generation Audit

-As part of our commitment to building trust and delivering sustained outcomes, the PwC network is investing in a multi-year effort to deliver a new global audit platform to power our next generation audit, ultimately replacing our legacy technologies such as Aura and Connect.
+As part of our commitment to building trust and delivering sustained outcomes, the PwC Network is investing in a multi-year effort to deliver a new global audit platform to power our next generation audit, ultimately replacing our legacy technologies such as Aura and Connect.
 By exploring and investing in new technologies and redefining underlying audit processes, PwC will further standardise, simplify, centralise and automate our audit work.
-PwC’s investment will accelerate ongoing innovation and enable us to respond to changing stakeholders’ needs while taking advantage of emerging technologies, providing a transformed audit experience focusing on continuous quality enhancement.
-PwC’s vision for NGA is to provide efficient, robust and independent assurance and audit insights across financial and non-financial information, helping to build trust in what matters to our stakeholders.
+PwC’s investment will accelerate ongoing innovation and enable us to respond to changing stakeholders’ needs while taking advantage of emerging technologies, including generative AI, providing a transformed audit experience focusing on continuous quality enhancement.
+PwC’s vision for NGA is to provide efficient, robust and independent assurance and audit insights across financial and nonfinancial information, helping to build trust in what matters to our stakeholders.
 As PwC gains momentum around the next generation audit programme, we will continue to release new capabilities on an ongoing basis to enhance quality and the overall audit experience.

 Reliability and auditability of audit technologies

 Our firm has designed and implemented processes and controls to underpin the reliability of these audit technologies.
 This includes clarification of the roles and responsibilities of audit technology owners and users.
-In addition, we have guidance focused on the sufficiency of audit documentation included in the workpapers related to the use of these audit technologies, including consideration of the reliability of the solution, and the documentation needed to assist the reviewer in meeting their supervision and review responsibilities as part of the normal course of the audit.
+In addition, we have guidance focused on the sufficiency of audit documentation included in the workpapers related to the use of these audit technologies, including consideration of the reliability of the solution, and the documentation needed to assist the reviewer in meeting their direction, supervision and review responsibilities as part of the normal course of the audit.

 Confidentiality and information security

-Confidentiality and information protection as well as privacy are key elements of our professional responsibilities.
-Misuse or loss of confidential client information or personal data may expose the firm to legal proceedings and it may also adversely impact our reputation.
-We take the protection of confidential information and personal data very seriously.
 Our focus on our clients requires a holistic and collaborative approach to reducing security, privacy and confidentiality risks with significant investment in appropriate organisation, controls and monitoring to embed an effective three lines of defence model.
 This model has enabled us to strengthen our information security and privacy organisation, align with industry good practice and improve our internal control frameworks.

 The firm maintains a robust and consistent approach to the management of all personal data, with everyone in our organisation having a role to play in safeguarding personal data.
-We have continued to build on our extensive privacy programme for compliance with applicable data protection laws, and are committed to embedding good data management practices across our business.
+We have continued to build on our extensive privacy programme for compliance with applicable data protection laws and are committed to embedding good data management practices across our business.

-Failure to protect information could potentially harm the individuals whose information PwC firms hold, lead PwC firms to suffer regulatory sanctions or other financial losses, and impact the PwC reputation and brand.
-The Information Security Policy (ISP) outlines the minimum security requirements with which every PwC firm must comply.
+Information Security is a high priority for the PwC Network.
+Our firm is accountable to our people, clients, suppliers and other stakeholders to protect information that is entrusted to us.
+Failure to protect information could potentially harm the individuals whose information our firm holds, lead our firm to suffer regulatory sanctions or other financial losses, and impact the PwC reputation and brand.
+As such, our firm complies with the Information Security Policy which outlines the minimum security requirements for all PwC firms.

 We continue to evolve the way we deliver our services so our people give our clients an even better experience, further enhance the quality of what we do and create economic capacity to invest in the future.
 We use delivery centres to streamline, standardise, automate and centralise portions of audit.